cloudcomputingcurricula/Cloud-Computing-Curricula/README.md

 More information about the working group (WG7) is at https://iticse.acm.org/working-group-details/#WG7, with group member details [here.](/Core/wgmembers.md)

+## Goal

+To create a community ting cloud computing resources for teaching.uting teaching resources.

 ## Cloud Computing Curriculum Survey

  The group is running a survey to learn about existing cloud-related courses.
 Please take 5-10 minutes to fill this survey about cloud-related courses at your institution: [Cloud Survey 2019](https://forms.gle/MYz2iX5J8UBigwQG7)

-## Goal

-To create a community ting cloud computing resources for teaching.uting teaching resources.

 ## Publications

-The paper 'Cloud computing: developing contemporary computer science curriculum for a cloud-first future' was published by the working group in 2018 and led to the creation ofmputing Curricua Resources
+The paper 'Cloud computing: developing contemporary computer science curriculum for a cloud-first future' was published by the working group in 2018 and led to the creation of Knowledge Areas for developing cloud computing curricula.

 [//]: # (Please add links to your content here)